 Once you’ve come up with a few people whose work you like, send them an email to connect.
 We encourage you to introduce yourself as a blogger in the area and that you admire their work (or at least we hope you did!).
 Let them know you’re looking to work with a photographer for your blog and that you’d love to find an agreement that’s mutually beneficial.
 A few things to include in your reach out email should be:

 - Your blog, link to your site, and social

 - Where you found them

-- Schedule – Is this a one time thing (travel) or an ongoing agreement.
-If it’s the latter, include how often you are looking to shoot and usual length of sessions
+- Schedule – Is this a one-time thing (travel) or an ongoing agreement.
+If it’s the latter, include how often you are looking to shoot and the usual length of sessions

 - Reference previous work with other photographers – i.e. Here’s some work I did with a local photographer in XYZ city and am looking to capture similar images.